 “Intentional” may be cliché Christian word, but it truly cannot be overstated.
 Our Christian walk is about following Jesus in a broken world, which takes every ounce of our attentions, plans, and desires.
 So let’s be intentional about seeking Him this Christmas, about going to the nativity scene in God’s Word and carrying it with us everywhere we go.

-How do we do that?
-Here are my 5 suggestions for worshiping Jesus this Christmas.
+Here are my 5 suggestions for worshiping Jesus this Christmas:

 1. Sing Carols of Praise

 While there are many delightful Christmas oldies like “Let it Snow” and “Rudolph the Reindeer,” meditate on the beauty of Jesus’ birth personally or with your family by singing faith-filled hymns.
 Plan on filling your home with reverent melodies like “O Holy Night” and “Silent Night,” adapted by modern artists.
 Some of my recommendations are Adore: Christmas Songs of Worship by Chris Tomlin and the Christian Contemporary

 Also keep this tradition idea in mind: My church has caroling groups that go to nursing homes and single members with no nearby family.
 Pick your favorite hymns, print out the lyrics, and take your kids to share musical praise with those in need this Christmas.

 When money is scarce and the wish-list long, we can lose sight of why we give gifts at all.
 Let’s escape the stress not only by letting go of high expectations, but remembering God simply cares about our heart.
 “The point is this: whoever sows sparingly will also reap sparingly, and whoever